How might we use UX strategies to help people during catastrophic natural disasters?

 Evacuate people who request emergency assistance.

 The "Emergency Response Drone System" establishes a mesh communication network after commercial phone services have been destroyed in a catastrophic natural disaster.
-People trapped in the devastation can use their mobile devices to communicate with emergency responders to request supplies or evacuation.

 The emergency response personnel will require a matching UX/UI solution to help them manage and track the requests, pilot the ERDs, carry out communications, manage the supply deliveries, and coordinate the rescue efforts.
 Also, there is an opportunity for cognitive design application and automation throughout the system.